-In this post, I want to explain you why the film To Walk Invisible (2016) did an amazing job on portraying Emily Brontë.
+In this post, I want to explain to you why the film To Walk Invisible (2016) did an amazing job of portraying Emily Brontë.
 I give you an insight into some literary information about Emily and compare it with the biopic.

 Emily’s savage unfamous fame can be seen in the first biography of Charlotte Brontë, written by Elizabeth Gaskell.
 She wrote:

-“I distinguish reserve from shyness, because I imagine shyness will please, if it knew how; whereas, reserve is indifferent whether it pleases or not.
+“I distinguish reserve from shyness because I imagine shyness will please, if it knew how; whereas, the reserve is indifferent whether it pleases or not.
 Anne like her elder sister was shy; Emily was reserved”

 – Elizabeth Gaskell.
 The Life of Charlotte Brontë.